SCRedstone/playlist-backup/README.md

 #### [DOWNLOAD NOW!](https://github.com/SCRedstone/playlist-backup/releases)

 ## Disclaimers
-Due to rate limiting issues, <b>users must provide their own YouTube and Soundcloud API keys</b> for this tool to work.
-This program does not store any user data except for the required API keys entered by the user.
+* Due to rate limiting issues, <b>users must provide their own YouTube and Soundcloud API keys</b> for this tool to work.
+* Windows only

 ## First-time Setup
 1. Obtain the necessary YouTube and/or Soundcloud API key(s).
 If you don't use Soundcloud for example, you don't need to get a Soundcloud API key.